Pro-Style/propersian/readme.txt

 == Screenshots ==

-1. Add New Word Caption
+1. Add New Word

-2. After refresh the page
+2. Download New bbPress and BuddyPress

-3. Edit Caption
+3. Update Pro Persian Plugin from dashboard

 == Changelog ==